|Semester 1, 2021 Online|

 |Grading basis :||Graded|

 This is the third course in the professional preparation program.
 Students will continue to develop capabilities in research and professional skills.
-Successful completion of this course will assist students in meeting the professional associations foundational and pre-professional graduate competencies.
+Successful completion of this course will assist students in meeting the foundational and pre-professional graduate competencies for the psychology profession.

 This course deals with the fundamental issues of research and professional skills.
-With respect to psychological research skills this course centres on development of skills typical of a competent research assistant.
-With respect to professional skills development, this course focuses on developing interpretative skills in psychological assessment and report writing.
+With respect to psychological research skills, this course centres on development of skills typical of a competent research assistant.
+With respect to professional skills development, this course focuses on developing foundation skills in the administration and interpretation of psychological assessments and reflective practice.

 On successful completion of this course students should be able to:

-- appropriately interpret and report on a diversity of tests associated with cognition and psychosocial functioning.
+- appropriately interpret the results of a range of psychological assessments associated with cognition and psychosocial functioning.

 Text and materials required to be purchased or accessed